The Aintree Festival 2026 is a popular horse racing event held atย Aintree Racecourse in Liverpool.

 The Aintree Hurdle is a Grade 1 National Hunt hurdle for horses aged four and higher.
 It is raced at Aintree over a distance of about 2 miles and 4 furlongs, with eleven obstacles to be cleared during the race.

-The race was first held in 1976 and was originally run over a distance of 2 miles and 512 furlongs.
+The race was first held in 1976 and was initially run over a distance of 2 miles and 512 furlongs.

 In 1988, it was shortened to its current length.

-The event took place on the final day of the three-day Grand National meeting, which is normally held on Saturday, however, it was relocated to Thursday, the first day of the festival, in 2013.
+The event took place on the final day of the three-day Grand National meeting, which is typically held on Saturday; however, in 2013 it was relocated to Thursday, the first day of the festival.

 The Foxhunters Chase will start at 4.05 on day one of the Aintree Festival.

-If your looking for Day 1 tips check out our Day One Aintree Festival Tips guide.
+If you’re looking for Day 1 tips, check out our Day One Aintree Festival Tips guide.

 The Foxhunters’ Open Hunters’ Chase is a National Hunt steeplechase for amateur riders available to horses aged six and up.

-It is raced at Aintree over an of about 2 miles and 5 furlongs and is hosted every year in April.
+It is raced at Aintree over a distance of about 2 miles and 5 furlongs and is hosted every year in April.

 The Foxhunters’ is one of only three races held at the Aintree Festival that take place over Grand National fences, the other two being the Topham Chase and the Grand National itself.
 Randox Laboratories is the current sponsor of the race.